trac-hacks/trac-code-comments-plugin/README.md

 to the comments and their text, but you can edit these before saving the ticket.

-* Comments/ticket cross-refernce – to remember which comments are already in tickets and which are not.
+* Comments/ticket cross-reference – to remember which comments are already in tickets and which are not.

 Screenshots